ansuini/Winter_School_QLS_2018/README.md

 ### *Team formation*

-*It is warmly suggested to form small teams of 3-4 persons.
+*We warmly encourage to form small teams of 3-4 persons.
-We will not assign exercises that require extra work outside the hands-on sessions, and nor the teamwork nor the individual work will be evaluated.
+We will not assign exercises that require extra work outside the hands-on sessions, and neither the team work nor the individual work will be evaluated.
 Anyway it will be a more entertaining experience if you work in small teams.
 Everyone of us has different backgrounds, experiences and viewpoints, and we encourage diversity of approaches, even in a context of very basic exercises like the ones we prepared.
 Try to self-organize teams composed by persons with different cultural experiences, country of origin etc. It will be a more rewarding experience for everyone !*

-### Basic rules of accessing help
+### Basic rules of problem solving

 These are a few common sense basic rules to solve problems and asking for help.
 These rules are valid for example in the ordinary administration of forums of discussion